danielpetroianu/DPLoadingButton/README.md

     platform :ios, "6.0"

-    # Button like control with UIActivityIndicatorView as subview
+    # A 'button like' control that displayes a UIActivityIndicatorView when the button fires a control event.
     pod "DPLoadingButton" , "~> 0.2.0"

 ## Author